rocket-pool/RPIPs/RPIPs/RPIP-72.md

 Note: This was sentiment polled as summarized on the [forum](https://dao.rocketpool.net/t/protocol-funding-in-saturn-i-and-beyond/3555/12), with the key bit being that "there is strong consensus to at least build in a pdao share".

-### Permissionless distribution refinement
+### Permissionless capital distribution
-As the team worked on this feature, they determined that there was no good way to avoid an oDAO duty to notify about all exiting validators in a timely manner.
+As the team worked on this feature, they determined that a notification of exit was required to prevent distribution of capital as rewards.
+The node operator should be responsible for doing this but the oDAO can be used as a fallback.
+The designed challenge system, aims to ensure node operators remain responsible but the protocol is secure.

-Given that notification, it was possible to get to the permissionless distribute with a single transaction to improve UX.
+The capital distribution function `notify_final_balance` is callable exclusively by the node operator within a window of time, to support arbitrage opportunities.
+After this period, it becomes permissionless to support rETH capital consolidation.

 There is also a correction to avoid using `minipool` namespaced variables.

 Note: this is being added as an item the team "identifies that impact their ability to deliver this upgrade", per RPIP-49